dsc-courses/dsc106-2025-wi/labs/lab06/index.md

 ### Step 3.3: Making it only appear when hovering over a dot

-Instead of using Svelte's conditional rendering, we'll use the HTML `hidden` attribute and CSS to control visibility:
+We'll use the HTML `hidden` attribute and CSS to control visibility:

 ```js
 function updateTooltipVisibility(isVisible) {